pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 ## Writing the program

-In your IDE of choice, open {{% langfile %}} and replace the sample code with the following lines to import the Pulumi SDKs and the configuration values you just set, and add a line to specify the [DigitalOcean region](https://docs.digitalocean.com/products/platform/availability-matrix/) to deploy into:
+In your IDE of choice, open {{% langfile %}} and replace the sample code with the following lines to import the Pulumi and DigitalOcean SDKs and the configuration values you just set, and add a line to specify the [DigitalOcean region](https://docs.digitalocean.com/products/platform/availability-matrix/) to deploy into:

 {{% chooser language "typescript,python" /%}}